tiptophelmet/aerospike-url/README.md

 # ⚠️ Limitations

-The following client policy fields are not supported as URL query parameters & can be set by directly modifying ClientPolicy (to get it: `clientFactory.GetClientPolicy()`)
+1. The following client policy fields are not supported as URL query parameters & can be set by directly modifying ClientPolicy (to get it: `clientFactory.GetClientPolicy()`)
 - `aerospike.ClientPolicy.IpMap`
 - `aerospike.ClientPolicy.RackIds`
 - `aerospike.ClientPolicy.TlsConfig`

+---

+2. `AerospikeClientFactory.GetClient()` uses the following methods for client generation:
+- `aerospike.NewClient(hostname string, port int) (*Client, Error)`
+- `aerospike.NewClientWithPolicy(policy *ClientPolicy, hostname string, port int) (*Client, Error)`

+`AerospikeClientFactory` does NOT support the following method as `hosts` cannot be specified in aerospike URL:
+- `aerospike.NewClientWithPolicyAndHost(policy *ClientPolicy, hosts ...*Host) (*Client, Error)`